-Stem cell treatment stabilizes macular degeneration
+Are stem cell therapies for macular degeneration safe?

 Story highlights

-- A 77-year-old with age-related macular degeneration received a treatment of her own cells
+- A 77-year-old Japanese woman with age-related macular degeneration received a treatment of her own cells

 - Though her eyesight hasn't improved, it has stabilized, researchers say